umarhassan-mitodl/5.07sc-fall-2013/content/pages/syllabus/meet-the-team.md

 {{< tdopen >}}

-John Essigmann is Professor of Chemistry & Biological Engineering at MIT and the Director of the [MIT Center for Environmental Health Sciences](http://cehs.mit.edu/).
-He leads the [Essigmann Lab](http://essigmann.mit.edu/) at MIT, which investigates how chemicals in the environment can damage DNA in cells, where in the DNA that damage occurs, how cells respond to the damage, and how they can sometimes repair the damage.
+John Essigmann is Professor of Chemistry & Biological Engineering at MIT and the Director of the {{% resource_link "c8554acf-1b3f-487e-9ba2-fe219ad2b26b" "MIT Center for Environmental Health Sciences" %}}.
+He leads the {{% resource_link "b6ef611e-df6e-4ed5-8017-c10533630e75" "Essigmann Lab" %}} at MIT, which investigates how chemicals in the environment can damage DNA in cells, where in the DNA that damage occurs, how cells respond to the damage, and how they can sometimes repair the damage.
 The Lab also designs anticancer and antiviral drugs.
 For many years he has taught biochemistry and other subjects at MIT and has served as a house master in an MIT dorm, where he has gotten to know hundreds of MIT undergraduates.

 {{< tdclose >}}